compTAG/student-resources/how-tos/book-club.md

 You should try to go beyond the content.
 What we sometimes call, "adding a plus-one".
 A few ways to add a plus-one is:

+* Each section of the book has a "main point".
+Work though a few examples that use the "main point".
+Examples (and sometimes non-examples) are what we can sink our teeth into, and are helpful for our understanding.
 * Add in details of omitted or hand-waved steps.
 Often, the author points these out as an exercise to the reader.
-* Go to the primary sources to see full proofs, or perhaps more context.
+* It's always good to know historical context.
+So, go to the primary sources to see full proofs, or perhaps more context.
 Is there something helpful in the primary source that was not in the reading?
-* Each topic has a "main point".
-Work though a few examples that use the "main point"

 Often, we pair you up for leading discussions.
 The pairing is to allow you and your partner to work together to make a plan for leading the discussion.
 Note